 The whole country is great, but the north coast is an especially good deal.
-Featuring beautiful stretch of Pacific coast, it remains mostly untouched due to historic inaccessibility.
-A new road opened it up recently , but it remains significantly less crowded than other areas of the country.
+Featuring a beautiful stretch of the Pacific coast, it remains mostly untouched due to historic inaccessibility.
+A new road opened up recently, but it remains significantly less crowded than other areas of the country.
 Beach lots are available for well under $50,000.

 Once you get out of the cities, Mexico is full of fantastic areas.
 Tulum is inexpensive and downright pristine, bordered by a heavily protected biosphere, ancient ruins (mostly Mayan), and white beaches backed by dense jungle.
 It’s only 80 miles from Cancun, but much less crowded.
 Since the environmental protections mean that not a lot of land available, crowding will stay low, and land values are guaranteed to go up.

 If you’re not so into the tropical and Mediterranean places, Austria is a great option.
 The Salzburg region is particularly nice, with sailing on the lakes in the summer and skiing in the winter, plus beautiful medieval castles and baroque churches practically everywhere you look.

 Cultural treasures, world-famous cuisine, and a great maritime heritage: What more could you want?
 The economy is growing, too, making any purchases a good investment.
 Look into seaside towns like Cascais for historic city centers and beaches complete with lighthouses.